Polydactyly of a biphalangeal thumb

 What is Polydactyly of a biphalangeal thumb?

-Polydactyly of a biphalangeal thumb or PPD1 is the most common form of preaxial polydactyly of fingers (see this term), a limb malformation syndrome, that is characterized by the duplication of one or more skeletal components of a biphalangeal thumb.
+A rare non-syndromic limb malformation characterized by the duplication of one or more skeletal components of a biphalangeal thumb and/or hallux.
 Hands are preferentially affected (in bilateral), and the right hand is more commonly involved than the left.
+Hallux duplication may present concomitantly to, or independently of thumb polydactyly and is predominantly unilateral right.

 Other condition names